ravindu644/Android-Kernel-Tutorials/README.md

 ### 02. Download the kernel source: https://source.android.com/docs/setup/build/building-kernels#downloading

+> [!NOTE]
+> You must replace `REPLACE_WITH_BRANCH` in the command below with the correctly formatted branch name you obtained earlier (e.g., common-android15-6.6-lts).

 ```bash
 # If this is you first time running repo you may need to configure these below
 git config --global user.name "Your Name"